If you find yourself asking ‘Why don’t our headline figures match the DfE’s?’ don’t panic – here are 4 key areas to check:

 1) Cohort total and Key Stage 2 data

-Always check the number of pupils on roll in the DfE June Tables Checking Exercise (your headteacher will have received a letter in May).
-You should also check pupils who are classed as SEN and FSM Ever 6.
-Ensuring eligible pupils and their characteristics are correct can make significant differences to performance tables, as this data effectively determines the calculations.
+Always check the number of pupils on roll in the DfE June Tables Checking Exercise (a letter is sent to the headteacher in May).
+You should also check which pupils classed as SEN. Ensuring eligible pupils and their characteristics are correct can make significant differences to the performance tables, as this data effectively determines the calculations.

-Finally, check the KS2 data you have matches what is supplied by the DfE.
+Finally, check the KS2 data you have matches that supplied by the DfE.
 It has been known for the DfE to have KS2 data for some students which you have never been able to track down.
-Ensure the data matches exactly to 2 decimal places – the odd student with differences of 0.01 can affect your Attainment 8 and Progress 8 figures.
+Ensure the data matches exactly to 5 decimal places – the odd student with a slight difference can affect your Attainment 8 and Progress 8 figures.

 2) Non-curricular subjects